Toki Pona: Nouns

-Nouns do not decline according to number. jan can mean 'person', 'people', 'humanity', or 'somebody', depending on context.
+Nouns do not decline according to number. jan can mean person, people, humanity, somebody depending on context.

 Toki Pona does not use isolated proper nouns; instead, they must modify a preceding noun.
 For this reason, they may be called "proper adjectives" or simply "proper words" instead of "proper nouns".
-For example, names of people and places are used as modifiers of the common roots for "person" and "place", e.g. ma Kanata (lit.
+For example, names of people and places are used as modifiers of the common word for "person" and "place", e.g. ma Kanata (lit.
 'Canada land') or jan Lisa (lit.
 'Lisa person').